 Greater Zurich Area – the Silicon Valley of Robotics

-Switzerland is happy to be known as the Silicon Valley of Robotics.
+Switzerland is known as the Silicon Valley of Robotics.
 The Zurich economic area contributes considerably to this peak position: Its universities and technology companies belong among the world’s leaders in information science, computer vision, sensor technology and artificial intelligence.
 Switzerland’s traditional strengths in the fields of mechanical engineering and precision goods, known among others from the watch industry, contribute to this standing.
 What success story about your robotics company do you want to write from the Greater Zurich Area?

 What was once known only in science fiction films is today’s reality.
 The talk is about artificial intelligence and robots that study habits, help with urban challenges and show the possibilities of digital transformation.
 There is a revolution at the door in all sectors that is at least just as important as the invention of the steam engine, electricity and the car.
 In the Greater Zurich Area, robots and artificial intelligence are advancing.
 Industrial robots are already changing the economy and business for good: It’s now possible to stand up from the sofa using an exoskeleton or to hang clothes using an arm prosthetic.
 Mobile robots support people in rescue efforts, simulate human-robot interactions, let wishes and even dreams become real like flying with a drone.
 Even portable robots are flexible and useable exactly when needed.
 In robotics, machines are autonomous today in the assembly of small parts, tomorrow somewhere else as the assistant to a coworker.
 In Greater Zurich, robots from F&P Robotics already support personnel in nursing homes and care facilities.
 It’s possible that Switzerland is driving the fourth socioeconomic revolution of the world.